Last Updated: August 7th, 2020

 Coronavirus (“COVID-19”) has had an undeniable impact on our daily lives, and many people have wondered how this outbreak will affect our pets.
-The good news is that pets are not currently at risk for illness from COVID-19.
+The good news is that pets are not currently thought to be at risk for illness from COVID-19.
+The CDC has reported a small number of pets worldwide that have been infected by close contact with an infected human, but those animals have shown mild or no signs, and have recovered uneventfully.
 Nevertheless, it’s important to take some precautions to ensure the health of your family - both two- and four-legged! - during this time.
-In this article, you’ll find the answers from board-certified veterinarian Dr. Elizabeth Racine, to some of the most commonly asked questions about pets and COVID-19.
+In this article, you’ll find the answers from veterinarians Dr. Michele King and Dr. Elizabeth Racine, to some of the most commonly asked questions about pets and COVID-19.

-While certain viruses in the coronavirus family can infect dogs and cats, the virus responsible for the COVID-19 pandemic does not appear to affect domestic animals.
-One dog in Wuhan, China tested weakly positive for COVID-19 after living in close contact with owners who were infected with the disease.
-However, the dog has remained asymptomatic.
+While certain viruses in the coronavirus family can infect dogs and cats, the virus responsible for the COVID-19 pandemic does not appear to affect domestic animals commonly.
+While there have been a few cases worldwide of dogs, cats, and ferrets testing positive for COVID-19, these animals were living in close contact with humans who had also tested positive, and they recovered uneventfully, if they showed any signs at all.
+One dog has been reported to have died after testing positive for COVID-19 in Louisiana, but that dog also had lymphoma, which was more likely the cause of death.
 It is believed that the risk to pets is low at this time.

 There is no evidence to indicate that pets can carry COVID-19 or transmit it to humans.
 However, pets may act as fomites.
 This means that if an infected person touches or coughs on your pet, your pet could theoretically carry the virus on his or her fur, which could then infect you when you touch your pet.
 For this reason and out of an abundance of caution, it is recommended that you limit contact with your pet if you are sick.
 If your pet has had contact with a sick person, bathing with a pet-specific shampoo and warm water may minimize your risk of transmission.